CPS Case Statistics & Child Abuse Facts: 2023 Study (Abuse & Neglect)

 How Long Does a CPS Case Stay on Your Record?

-For individuals wondering how long does a CPS case stay on your record?
-A CPS case will not appear on an individual’s record unless criminal charges were filed due to the findings of the case.
+For individuals wondering how long a CPS case remains on file, a CPS case will not appear on an individual’s record unless criminal charges were filed due to the findings of the case.

 What Is a CPS Background Check?